Saturday, April 14, 2012

 Why can't I have more than 20 tabs in my top menu bar?

-The Pages editor, in the New Blogger GUI, combines dynamic and static pages so discretely, not everybody realises where the limits are.
+The Pages editor manages dynamic and static pages so transparently, not everybody realises where the limits are.

 The limit on static pages is a resource issue.
-Static pages require specific resources, pre allocated to any blog - and increasing the number of static pages, like increasing the limit on number of labels, would have to be made to all blogs.
+Static pages require specific resources, pre allocated to every blog - and increasing the number of static pages, like increasing the limit on number of labels, would have to be made to all blogs.
 Such resources are limited, just as everything is limited, in some way.
-Those items are static, because they can only be changed by using the Pages editor, and explicitly changing the content of any one specific page, one page at a time.

 Even if you can have only up to 20 static pages, you can index an unlimited amount of dynamic pages, using the Pages gadget, and adding "Web address" entries.
 You are limited only by the space used by the blog header tabs, or by the sidebar based gadget.